Sima Yi: Service under Cao Pi

 Later, when Sun Quan led his forces to attack Cao Pi's territories in Jing Province, some officials rejected the idea of resisting Sun Quan because Fancheng and Xiangyang lacked food supplies.
 Cao Ren, who was defending Xiangyang, had been reassigned from Fancheng to defend Wan.
 Sima Yi said; "Sun Quan has recently defeated Guan Yu.
-At this time, he will be thinking of defending his newly acquired territories (rather than attacking us), so he will definitely not pose a threat to us.
+At this time, he will want to be tying up his own business, and will not dare cause us trouble.
 Xiangyang's land and water routes are crucial to its defences against enemy attacks, so we cannot abandon the city."
-Cao Pi ignored Sima Yi's advice.
-As Sima Yi predicted, Sun Quan did not attack them after Cao Ren gave up on Xiangyang and Fancheng.
-Cao Pi regretted not listening to him.
+Cao Pi ignored Sima Yi's advice, and had Cao Ren burn and abandon Xiangyang and Fancheng.
+As Sima Yi predicted, Sun Quan did not attack afterwards, and Cao Pi regretted not listening to him.

-Throughout 220, Sima Yi served as one of the leading officials in court to urge Cao Pi's seizure of the throne, and was by other officials.
+Throughout 220, Sima Yi served as one of the leading officials in court to urge Cao Pi's seizure of the throne, and was supported by other officials.

 In late 220, Cao Pi usurped the throne from Emperor Xian, ending the Eastern Han dynasty, and declared himself emperor of the newly established state of Wei.
 Cao Pi first appointed Sima Yi as a Master of Writing (尚書) but later reassigned him as an Army Inspector (督軍) and Palace Assistant Imperial Clerk (御史中丞).
-He promoted Sima Yi from a village marquis to a district marquis under the title "Marquis of Anguo District" (安國鄉侯).
+He promoted Sima Yi from a village marquis to a district marquis under the title "District Marquis of Anguo" (安國鄉侯).